StephanieHochge/HabitTracker/README.md

 ## Usage

 To start the habit tracker, run the following command.
+Keep in mind that if you used a virtual environment to install the requirements, you must activate it first before starting the habit tracker.

 ```shell
 python main.py
 ```

-After installing and launching the app, you will first be presented with the welcome screen, where you have the option to either login or create a new user.
-If you are using the app for the first time, you will need to create a new user to be able to login.
+After installing and launching the app, you will first be presented with the welcome screen, where you have the option to either log in or create a new user.
+If you are using the app for the first time, you will need to create a new user to be able to log in.
 Once you have chosen a valid username, you will be automatically logged into the system and can start tracking your habits.
 However, please note down your username, as there is no way to retrieve it later if you forget it.

 ![StartMenu.png](StartMenu.png)